-In our second-annual Mid-Year Investment Review, Chappaqua’s Scott Kahan talks about Trump, trade wars & your portfolio with What To Do, Scott is a Certified Financial Planner and President of Financial Asset Management Corp, in New York City and Chappaqua.
+In our second-annual Mid-Year Investment Review, Chappaqua’s Scott Kahan talks about Trump, trade wars & your portfolio with What To Do, Scott is a Certified Financial Planner and President of Financial Asset Management Corp, in New York City

 The average individual only views financial planning through the lens of retirement.
 In reality, financial planning can help you meet a variety of monetary goals, not just your desire to live a comfortable life during retirement.
 Make no mistake, it is important to save for those years, but financial planning has the power to unlock more potential in your life as well.